calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ## Initialization

-Function `can_NWID_NODEID_coreInit()` needs to be called during initialization phase of the SW.
+Function `can_NWID_NODEID_coreInit` needs to be called during initialization phase of the SW in the user's target project.
 Header `comgen_CAN_NWID_NODEID_core.h` needs to be included in order to import this function.
+This function performs initialization for the RX and TX unified data, message states, etc. It also calls the CAN HAL init function `can_NWID_NODEID_HALinit`.

 ## HAL Integration

 For each node, a HAL integration is required for the CAN reception and transmission by the target's MCU CAN peripheral.

-### HAL integration for reception
+### CAN HAL initialization

-Following tasks are required in order to integrate the reception of CAN messages with the MCU's HAL (these steps need to be performed for each generated node):

-1. Initialize CAN HAL.
-User shall instrument during SW initialization phase, code for initializing the CAN peripheral with following characteristics:
+User shall instrument the necessary code to initialize the CAN HAL per each node within the generated function `can_NWID_NODEID_HALinit`.
+This function is called from `can_NWID_NODEID_coreInit` .
+Desirable characteristics for the initialized CAN HAL peripheral:

 - CAN reception shall allow all the defined node RX messages (set acceptance filters appropriately).
 - Preferably an ISR shall be configured and instrumented corresponding to a successful reception of a CAN msg.
 - Preferably an ISR shall be configured and instrumented corresponding to a successful transmission of a CAN msg.

+### HAL integration for reception

+Following tasks are required in order to integrate the reception of CAN messages with the MCU's HAL (these steps need to be performed for each generated node):

-2. Function `can_NWID_NODEID_HALreceiveMsg()` needs to be invoked within the HAL function that signals the reception of a CAN message by the CAN peripheral (typically within ISR context).
+2. Function `can_NWID_NODEID_HALreceiveMsg` needs to be invoked within the HAL function that signals the reception of a CAN message by the CAN peripheral (typically within ISR context).
 If multiple nodes are generated, each of the generated functions need to be invoked from the corresponding CAN peripherals.

    Following arguments need to be provided: